 Introduction

-The Lions Club of Metung Inc. and the School Council of Metung Primary School ( the Parties) have partnered to purchase one 12 seater mini bus ( 11 passengers plus driver) ( The Community Bus) which is available for use for the transport of community groupsincluding students of Metung Primary School and others who may not otherwise have access to such transport.
+The Lions Club of Metung Inc. and the School Council of Metung Primary School ( the Parties) have partnered to purchase one 12 seater mini bus ( 11 passengers plus driver) ( The Community Bus) which is available for use for the transport of community groups, including students of Metung Primary School and others who may not otherwise have access to such transport.
 There is a demonstrated need for transport assistance to the elderly, children and groups in the Metung area who would otherwise have difficulty accessing such transport.
 This policy and all requirements must be strictly adhered to when requesting use of the vehicle.

 Policy Statement